 If you real estate cold calling script sent you on your way to booking an appointment, you already know the follow-up.
 For those that might have shown interest but weren’t ready for an appointment just yet, further contact will be necessary.
 Research shows it often takes five follow-up contacts before an appointment is made.

 Whether you decide to follow up with a phone call or mailing, it’s important to let the homeowner know that you will check back in with them.
-An easy way to stay top of mind, and keep it professional, is by using a service for postcards or mailings like ProspectsPlus.
-You can have professional images, finishes and customized messages arrive at their door to remind them of your conversation.
+An easy way to keep it professional is to send out a postcard to remind them of your conversation.
+ProspectsPLUS!® offers a variety of postcards specifically for real estate agents.
+Choose from one of their professionally designed templates or upload your own design and start your postcard marketing campaign today.

 Two Groups to Call to Maximize Your Cold Calling Results